Type C Personality

 Some believe that common sense is a learned response or condition.
 Observations have shown otherwise, supporting Aristotle’s view:

-Infants placed at the top of stairs for the first time crawl away from, rather than toward, the stairs.
+For example, infants placed at the top of stairs for the first-time crawl away from, rather than toward, the stairs.
 This negates a learned response and suggests an innate feature.

 Logic is described as a way of thinking that proves an inference.
 This is easier to understand with examples:

 Dark clouds hold rain.
 Dark clouds are coming this way.
-Therefore it will rain here today.
-This conclusion is false because it does not prove the inference under all circumstances.
+Therefore, it will rain here today.

-Jane thinks that logic is boring.
+Jane thinks that logic is dull.
 All Type C personalities think logic is fascinating.
 Therefore, Jane is not a C-type.
-Is this a true or false conclusion?

-All computers, cell phones, radios, TV’s, trains, planes, and automobiles use logic circuits.
-But, logic has been around since long before computers.
+All computers, cell phones, radios, TVs, trains, planes, and automobiles use logic circuits.
+But logic has been around long before computers.

 The Roman armies used logic to calculate the distance a stone could be flung or the minimum height for ladders used to scale fortress walls.
 Even today, military planning is referred to as “logistics.”

 2. Truth.
-This means that something is in accordance with facts or beliefs.
-Type C persons solve problems.
-In order to accomplish this, they must know the truth of the facts.
-However, it is important not to confuse “beliefs” with facts.
+This means that something is by facts or beliefs.
+Type C personalities are problem solvers.
+To accomplish this, they must know the truth of the facts.
+However, it is essential not to confuse “beliefs or opinions” with facts.

 Many children believe there is a Santa Claus.
-The existence of Santa Claus has not been shown to be factually true.
+The existence of Santa Claus is not factually accurate.
 On the other hand, the “belief” or state of mind of the child is a fact.
-Therefore the child’s belief must be true.
-(Logic Statement)
+Therefore, the child’s belief must be true.
+(Logic Statement.)

 4. Dependability.
-This is a quality of being reliable, i.e., being able to perform repeatedly in a timely manner.
-The number one reason that people are fired is because they do not show up for work on time.
+This is a quality of being reliable, i.e., being able to perform repeatedly and promptly.
+The number one reason people are fired is that they do not show up for work on time.
 The number two reason is unreliable job performance.
-Dependability is not limited to individual work ethics.
-It also includes product design and construction.

 5. Control/Power.
 Type C personalities rely on two of the control/power traits more than any of the others: